Conformal prediction beyond exchangeability: Theory

-\paragraph{Fixed versus data-dependent weights.} Throughout our work, we have assumed that the weights $w_i$ on the training data points, as well as the tags $t_i$ used in model fitting in the non-symmetric case, are fixed ahead of time.
-In contrast, when weighted conformal prediction is used for addressing problems such as covariate shift \citep{tibshirani2019conformal} or data censoring \citep{candes2021conformalized}, the weights are data-dependent, e.g., $w_i = w(X_i)$ for both of these settings.
+Throughout this paper, we have worked under the assumption that the weights $w_i$ on the conformal residuals, as well as the tags $t_i$ used in model fitting in the nonsymmetric case, are fixed a priori.
+In contrast, when weighted versions of conformal prediction are used for addressing problems such as covariate shift \citep{tibshirani2019conformal}, data censoring \citep{candes2021conformalized}, or local coverage \citep{guan2021localized}, the weights are data-dependent, i.e., $w_i = w(X_i)$ or $w_i = w(X_i,X_{n+1})$, in each of these settings.
 We pause here to comment on this distinction.

-In our work, while the theoretical results assume that the $w_i$'s and $t_i$'s are fixed, in practice it may be the case that the weights $w_i$ and/or the tags $t_i$ are somehow random as well---for example, if the data is gathered at random timepoints, we might have triples $(X_i,Y_i,T_i)$ (i.e., data $(X_i,Y_i)$ observed at time $T_i$), and the weight $w_i$ and tag $t_i$ might then need to depend on $T_i$.
-In this type of setting, our results will still apply if the terms $\dtv(Z,Z^i)$ appearing in our bounds on the coverage gap are replaced with conditional total variation distance, i.e.,
+In practical applications of our proposed methods, it may be the case that we would like to use weights and/or tags that are somehow random---for example, if each data point $(X_i,Y_i)$ is gathered at a random time $T_i$, the weight $w_i$ and tag $t_i$ might then need to depend on $T_i$.
+In the setting where the weights $w_i$ and/or tags $t_i$ may be random or data-dependent, our results will still apply if the terms \smash{$\dtv(Z,Z^i)$} appearing in our bounds on the coverage gap are replaced with suitable conditional versions,

-where now the $i$-th term on the right-hand side is the total variation distance between the {\em conditional} distributions of $Z$ and $Z^i$, after conditioning on the weights and tags.
+where now the $i$th term on the right-hand side is the total variation distance between the \emph{conditional} distributions of $Z$ and $Z^i$, conditioning on the weights and tags.
+We might therefore consider a possible extension that unifies the proposed framework with the weighted conformal prediction \citep{tibshirani2019conformal} and/or localized conformal prediction (LCP) \citep{guan2021localized} methods, where the weight $w_i$ (and, potentially, the tag $t_i$) placed on data point $i$ might now additionally incorporate data-dependent information---e.g., the weight $w_i$ might depend on both the index $i$, as in our framework, and on $\|X_i - X_{n+1}\|_2$, as in the LCP framework.
+We leave a more detailed investigation of data dependent weights for future work.